omari-kd/Environmental-Impact-on-Food-Production/README.md

 This visualisation highlights the outliers in freshwater withdrawals (litres per 1000 kcal).
 Fish (farmed) is the highest outlier among animal-based food product.
 Tomatoes is the highest outlier among plant-based food product.
 Both require significantly more water than the median food product.

+#### Environmental Impact

+Excessive freshwater withdrawal can lead to depletion of water sources that is reduced water availability for other uses and ecosystems.
+It can also lead to  water quality degradation; pollution from fish farm effluent (waste) can contaminate water sources.
+Changes in flow of water and quality can harm aquatic habitats and species which can lead to ecosystem disruption.

+*** Supporting Research ***

+Fish farming relies heavily on freshwater resources and the intensity of freshwater withdrawal is an important factor in the sustainability of this industry (Leroy Seafood, 2021).

 #### Box plot on plant-based versus animal-based scarcity- weighted use litres per 1000kcal